-I won’t lie; I snickered a bit when she told me this was her new source of energy.
+I’ll admit that I was the typical yoga doubter in the past.
 I thought that yoga was just something for people like Madonna to do when they want to be pretentious.
-Then when Lauren told me that her yoga studio had decided to team up with our firm for a Veterans Day promotion, I couldn’t believe what I had heard.
+Then when I heard a local yoga studio had decided to run a Veterans Day promotion, I couldn’t believe it.
 Our Vets are by far the toughest group of people on this planet; no way they are going to do this activity.
-As our social media specialist I had to get to work on promotion for the event.
-I thought I had better do research on this topic if I’m going to post about yoga.
+I decided to do some research to find out why a yoga studio, especially one in Parkersburg, WV, would be catering to Veterans.

 The research I found made me a believer.
 It turns out yoga isn’t just for Madonna, it is for real people too.
-Lauren was on to something and I had to dig deeper.
+I had to dig deeper.
 I then found a recent article in the Washington Post that stated yoga can be helpful for Veterans with PTSD.
 If you’ve read my blog in the past few months then you know I’ve been focusing on alternative PTSD treatments.
 This was suddenly right up my alley.

 The actual study focused on a group of 21 male Veterans who served in Iraq or Afghanistan who had also been diagnosed with PTSD.
-Eleven of the 21 participants took part in a seven day course that involved three hour classes every day.
-According to article, “The soldiers’ PTSD symptoms were assessed one week before the beginning of the program and then a week, a month and a year after its completion.
+Eleven of the 21 participants took part in a seven-day course that involved three-hour classes every day.
+According to the article, “The soldiers’ PTSD symptoms were assessed one week before the beginning of the program and then a week, a month and a year after its completion.
 Seven of the 11 involved in the active group continued practicing yoga after completing the program.”
 This would be considered a small group for a study, but what I found fascinating were the results of the study.
 The article went on to mention the findings:

 Let’s keep everything in perspective.
 Do I believe that this is the miracle cure for PTSD?
 No. I simply like the idea of Veterans finding treatment for PTSD that works for them.
-I am personally not big on medication for depression.
+As someone who has struggled with depression, I personally don’t like using medication to treat depression.
 However, if that is what works for you, then that is great.
-This alternative from of treatment may be a great supplement for Veterans.
+This alternative form of treatment may be a great supplement for some Veterans.

-I asked Lauren how much yoga has changed her life, and she was kind enough to disclose a lot of personal information to me.
+In research on this subject, I asked a yoga instructor how much yoga has changed her life, and she was kind enough to disclose a lot of personal information to me.
 She stated that she is not only more relaxed now, but she looked at it as more of a lifestyle change.
 She uses what she learned inside the studio in everyday life.
-After a stressful morning at work Lauren went into her office and practiced her breathing exercises at lunch.
+After a stressful morning at work, Lauren went into her office and practiced her breathing exercises at lunch.
 Even those 5 minutes of concentrated breathing helped her for the rest of the day.